sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 - Don't make thousands of threads, only make 1 or 2
 - Wait for a specific threshold (time, size, day etc)
 - The first thread did a DDoS attacks on Microsoft update.

+Notes from Wikipedia:
+- Once through the firewall of a uni / company network, it spreads much faster as the firewall

 #### ASIDE: Trusted Platform Modules
 Specialised chip on a computer, it requries that you sign off every program being executed on the machine.